replicatedhq/replicated-field-labs/instruqt/closing-information-gap/04-adding-to-the-chart/assignment.md

 Making the Support Bundle Available
 ===================================

-The Support Bundle specification looks a lot like Kubernetes customer resource, but strictly speaking it isn't.
+The Support Bundle specification looks a lot like Kubernetes custom resource, but strictly speaking it isn't.
 Instead it runs outside of the cluster and is interpreted by the `support-bundle` plugin to the `kubectl` command.

-Even if it isn't a Kubernetes resources, we still want to distribute the support bundle specification as part of the application Helm chart.
+Even if it isn't a Kubernetes resource, we still want to distribute the support bundle specification as part of the application Helm chart.
 This saves you from having to find a different distribution mechanism.
 It also makes it easier for your customer to gather a support bundle for you.

 To include the support bundle definition with your application, you're going to store it in a Kubernetes secret.
 There are a couple of constraints on this